Saminyead/gpu_for_bd_gamers/README.md

 GPU in the market since November 29, 2022; and 'Sheet1' contains the data relating to all 'GPUs of interest' collected at the latest date of data collection.
 "GPU's of interest" here refers to the list of graphics card that are, in my opinion, worth spending any money on -- so GPUs like the GT 1030 does not make the list.

 In order to make proper GPU recommendation, a several tier score values are assigned to each of the GPU's of interest.
-You can find more about tier scores <a>here</a>.
+You can find more about tier scores <a href="https://github.com/Saminyead/gpu_for_bd_gamers/blob/master/docs/tier_score.md">here</a>.
 In short, tier scores are a measure for the performance and value offered by a graphics card.
 Thus, the higher the tier score of a graphics card - the higher its performance and value.
 Thus, dividing the price of the graphics card by their tier score would show how much value it offers per unit money.
 So, if two graphics card were to be priced similarly, the one with the higher tier score would be recommended.